Ghana Empire: Economy

-Ghana grew rich from the Trans-Saharan Trade by trading gold, iron and salt.
+In its last centuries, Ghana increasingly lost control of the gold trade to the Mali Empire and relied on slave raiding and trading as a principal economic activity.

 Government

+Kingship was based on matrilineal descent, and traditionally passed to the son of the king's sister.
 Testimony about ancient Ghana depended on how well disposed the king was to foreign travelers, from whom the majority of information on the empire comes.
 Islamic writers often commented on the social-political stability of the empire based on the seemingly just actions and grandeur of the king.
 Al-Bakri, a Moorish nobleman living in Spain questioned merchants who visited the empire in the 11th century and wrote of the king:

 Ghana appears to have had a central core region and was surrounded by vassal states.
 One of the earliest sources to describe Ghana, al-Ya'qubi, writing in 889/90 (276 AH) says that "under his authority are a number of kings" which included Sama and 'Am (?) and so extended at least to the Niger River valley.
 These "kings" were presumably the rulers of the territorial units often called kafu in Mandinka.

 The Arabic sources are vague as to how the country was governed.
 Al-Bakri, far and away the most detailed one, mentions that the king had officials (mazalim) who surrounded his throne when he gave justice, and these included the sons of the "kings of his country" which we must assume are the same kings that al-Ya'qubi mentioned in his account of nearly 200 years earlier.
 Al-Bakri's detailed geography of the region shows that in his day, or 1067/1068, Ghana was surrounded by independent kingdoms, and Sila, one of them located on the Senegal River, was "almost a match for the king of Ghana."
 Sama is the only such entity mentioned as a province, as it was in al-Ya'qubi's day.

 In al-Bakri's time, the rulers of Ghana had begun to incorporate more Muslims into government, including the treasurer, his interpreter, and "the majority of his officials."
+Rulers were buried in tumuli after having lay in state for several days, and accompanied by home comforts and all the eating and drinking utensils he had used, filled with offerings.

+Military

+Little is known about the military structure of the Ghana Empire, but contemporary sources indicate that it was very infantry reliant due to the various references to swords, spears, archers.
+The lack of early references to cavalry has led Robin Law to conclude that cavalry wouldn't have become important until the 13th century.
+Cavalry before this point would've probably been restricted to raids and minor skirmishes.
+Al-Dimashqi, recorded a shipyard in Ghana's capital that built warships which were used to fight in Lake Kuri.